How to validate your startup idea before you spend $50K on dev

 Why most startups skip validation

 The reason founders skip validation is psychological, not logical.
 You fall in love with your idea.
 You convince yourself that customer interviews will "slow you down."
 You tell yourself the product will speak for itself once it is built.
-I get it.
-I have felt that pull too.
-But skipping validation is not faster.
+I have felt that pull.
+Most founders I work with have too.
+Skipping validation is not faster.
 It is just more expensive.

 What "validation" actually means

-Startup validation is the process of testing whether real people have a real problem and will pay real money for your solution.
-That is it.
+Startup validation is the process of testing whether real people have a real problem and will pay real money for a solution.
+That is the whole definition.

 It is not asking your friends if your idea sounds cool.
 It is not posting a survey in a Facebook group.
-It is not reading market research reports from 2023.
+It is not reading an old market research PDF from 2023.
 Validation requires direct contact with potential customers and measurable signals of demand.

 Stage 1: Problem interviews